 4. Drive Safe – Avoid Collisions

-5. Eat Veggies
+5. Make Sure to Eat Your Veggies

 When researchers explored the connection between lifestyle factors and sudden deafness in 109 patients, they determined that those who consumed the most amount of vegetables were least likely to develop sudden deafness.
+Some other studies have shown an association with high folate food intake with a decreased risk of age-related hearing loss.
+High folate foods include spinach, kale, romaine lettuce, kidney beans, chickpeas, and lentils.
+While more research is needed to conclusively link higher vegetable intake with a reduction of hearing loss risk, there are many other health benefits which make it worthwhile.

 6. Get a Doctor to Clean Out the Wax